Baked Lemon Pepper Tilapia Fillets make a flavorful, quick and effortless recipe that is perfect both for busy weeknights and for summer occasions.

 - 1 clove of garlic, peeled and minced

 - Juice of a lime

 To bake the tilapia:

 - Pre-heat the oven to 425 F degrees.

-- Make the dressing by whisking together the olive oil, lime juice, garlic powder, salt and pepper in a bowl.
+- Make the dressing by whisking together the olive oil, lemon juice, garlic powder, salt and pepper in a bowl.

 - Place the tilapia fillets in a large (mine was 9X13) oven-proof casserole dish.
 Drizzle them with the dressing.

 - Garnish them with slices of lime and chives.

 - Bake 10-12 minutes or until fish flakes easily with a fork.

 To Make the Black Bean Salsa: